ethereum/solidity-blog/_posts/2021-01-25-solidity-developer-survey-2020-results.md

 ### (4) Most Liked, Dreaded and Anticipated Features

 We've asked survey participants what they like and dislike most about Solidity and what they would like to see the most in upcoming Solidity versions.
-Those questions had free-text reply fields so we've summarized the replies and are listing the most mentioned features and aspects below.
+Those questions had free-form reply fields so we've summarized the replies and are listing the most mentioned features and aspects below.

 #### Most Liked Features